theNewDynamic/oregonsadventurecoast.com/content/adventure/forest-bathing.md

 **Center of Attention Massage and Yoga**<br> 161 Date Avenue <br>Coos Bay, OR 97420<br> (916) 251-6920<br> <a href="http://bit.ly/4mKFBMW" target="_blank" rel="noopener">Visit Our Facebook</a>

-The Center of Attention is a wellness-based, small boutique Yoga studio, offering Massage, Traditional Hatha Yoga, Yin Yoga, and Alignment Flow Yoga, Breathwork, Meditation, and Sound Bath events in a peaceful setting.
+A peaceful boutique wellness studio offering massage, Traditional Hatha, Yin, and Alignment Flow Yoga, along with Breathwork, Meditation, and Sound Bath events in a calm, supportive setting.

 divider